Bregenz Forest: Tourism

-Due to the great importance of tourism, the tertiary sector in the Bregenzerwald accounts for 50 %.
-11.2 % of the working population works in the accommodation and catering sector.
-For comparison: the Vorarlberg average is 6.7 % (as of 1991).
+Due to the great importance of tourism, the tertiary sector in the Bregenzerwald accounts for 50%.
+11.2% of the working population works in the accommodation and catering sector.
+For comparison: the Vorarlberg average is 6.7% (as of 1991).

+Guests who spend three or more nights in one of the 28 partner municipalities between May 1 and October 31 receive the free Bregenzerwald & Großes Walsertal Guest Card.
+It is valid for cable car rides, trips on public buses and visits to the outdoor pool.
+It is valid from the day of arrival to the day of departure and is issued by the hosts.